ayushranjan17/Reviews-Sentiment-Analysis/README.md

 The sentences come from three different websites/fields:

-*imdb.com
-*amazon.com
-*yelp.com
+imdb.com, amazon.com, yelp.com

-*For each website, there exist 500 positive and 500 negative sentences.
+For each website, there exist 500 positive and 500 negative sentences.
 Those were selected randomly for larger datasets of reviews.

-*We attempted to select sentences that have a clearly positive or negative connotaton, the goal was for no neutral sentences to be selected.
+We attempted to select sentences that have a clearly positive or negative connotaton, the goal was for no neutral sentences to be selected.

 ## Key Features
 - **Data Preprocessing**: Reviews are tokenized, cleaned, and padded to a fixed length.